Parallel-in-Time/pySDC/docs/contrib/02_continuous_integration.md

 1. Functions and code used for plotting
 2. Lines in one conditional preceding any `raise` statement

+If you think the pragma should be used in other parts of your pull request, please indicate (and justify) this in your description.

 ## Documentation generation

 Documentation is built using [sphinx](https://www.sphinx-doc.org/en/master/).